Building Coq Projects¶

 coqc

-being used, which can be used to provide different behavior depending on the Coq versionthe version of Coq used to generate the Makefile, which can be used to detect version mismatches
+being used, which can be used to provide different behavior depending on the Rocq versionthe version of Rocq used to generate the Makefile, which can be used to detect version mismatches

 the list of generated dependency files, which can be used, for example, to cause